 The highlight of many Greek island itineraries, Santorini is the pinnacle of excitement for neophyte photographers and hobby geologists alike.
 It is also very popular with honeymooners, although not as popular as inaugural attempts to start a family, or anything to do with padded bed restraints.
-With physical attractions dating back millions of years, historical attractions dating back thousands of years and a few gyro sandwiches dating only slightly further back than is ideal, Santorini attracts those who love the past, those who focus on the present, and those who simply can’t get enough souvenir Greece tank tops.
+With physical attractions dating back millions of years, historical attractions dating back thousands of years and a few gyro sandwiches dating only slightly further back than is ideal, this guide to Santorini attracts those who love the past, those who focus on the present, and those who simply can’t get enough souvenir Greece tank tops.
+The guide will tell you when to visit Santorini, why you should visit, the best places to visit, what to eat and drink, itineraries, how to get to, from and around Santorini and help you plan your visit.

 Santorini might just be the most famous of all the Greek islands, and rightfully so.
 The geology of this collapsed volcano may only be of moderate interest to most, but the incredibly scenic caldera it left behind is the kind of thing that spawns thousands, if not millions, of photos daily.
 Known among amateur photographers as “The Selfie Circle”, or “Land of a Thousand New Profile Pictures”.

-It is also the main transport hub of the Cyclades chain of islands, with the greatest selection of flights, ferry connections and donkey trains, making it the obvious choice to start or end your trip.
+Santorini has great hiking, some nice beaches and some of the best yoga retreats in Greece.
+It is the main transport hub of the Cyclades chain of islands, with the greatest selection of flights, ferry connections and donkey trains, making it the obvious choice to start or end your trip.
 It is also the best place to witness cruise shippers in matching slacks in the wild, although most people don’t come specifically for that, and visitors are discouraged from feeding them or encouraging stories about the food on the ship.

-October is considered shoulder season, with minimal crowds and plenty of hotel rooms available for everyone.
+Greece is a terrific destination in any season, but October is considered shoulder season, with minimal crowds and plenty of hotel rooms available for everyone.
 Which means it only sits at around 7 out of 10 on the “absurdly crowded streets and infuriating pile-ups of tourists”-meter.
 September would be similar, but hotter and, therefore, with slightly sweatier bodies rubbing against you while you walk.
-April to June fall into roughly the same categories as the fall, while November to March constitutes the truly low season.
+April to June fall into roughly the same categories as the fall, while winter in Santorini – November to March – constitutes the truly low season.
 Meaning that despite intransigent weather and a distinct lack of enthusiasm among locals, it finally just resembles the rest of the islands at the height of high season.

 July and August are the hottest and most popular times to visit.
 These months are perfect for those who love intense heat and long line-ups, or are currently working on a thorough population density study.
 While the beaches will be packed, at least it means more beach bodies to admire.
 Unfortunately, it also means more beach bodies to be horrified by.
 Don’t blame me, blame statistics.